mrrowmrrpz/mrrowmrrpz/README.md

 # I GOT TERMED
-I got termed on asfsek or some shit (ketaminekitty) ADD ME ON HERE
+I got termed on asfssfek for some bs. (ketaminekitty) ADD ME ON HERE

 discord: ketakitty0